chensxb97/object_detection_chatbot/README.md

 ![Screenshot](Screenshots/image21.jpg)

-*An attempt to transform the video frame (left) to a more analytical perspective (right) where each overlapping circle indicates a violation of social distancing
+*An attempt to transform the video frame (left) to a more analytical perspective (right) where each overlapping circle indicates a violation of social distancing.*

-#### False Negatives
+#### 2. False Negatives

 The biggest flaw of the Yolov3 algorithm is that it is unable to identify objects whenever there is severe overcrowding.